• Skip to primary navigation

 The best tomato quiche

-This is the absolute best tomato quiche I’ve ever tasted.
-It’s made with fresh juicy tomatoes which are cooked with onions before being mixed with a creamy egg custard and baked in the oven.
-The custard itself is given a twist by the addition of cream cheese, which gives the quiche an extra creamy texture.
-I’ve added fresh basil for extra flavour too because everyone knows basil and tomatoes are a match made in heaven.
+This is the absolute best tomato quiche I've ever tasted.
+It's made with fresh juicy tomatoes cooked with onions before being mixed with a creamy egg custard and baked in the oven.
+The custard is given a twist by the addition of cream cheese, which imparts an extra creamy texture.
+I've added fresh basil for extra flavour too because everyone knows basil and tomatoes are a match made in heaven.

 I think this crustless tomato quiche is one of the most delicious recipes I have posted to date (and even if I’m blowing my own trumpet, that’s saying something).